 Some advocates have proposed that, rather than pathologizing PDA, it’s better described as a “pervasive drive for autonomy,” because much of the resistance stems from a need to maintain control and agency.

-While more research is needed, experts seem to agree that PDA is linked to autism and ADHD.
+While more research is needed, experts seem to agree that pathological demand avoidance is linked to autism and ADHD.
 Some propose that PDA is a possible subtype of autism, or a series of symptoms associated with autism, while others suspect it is more closely connected to ADHD.

 While it’s not yet recognized by the DSM or other diagnostic manuals, the PDA Society has proposed some key criteria for identifying PDA, including the resistance and avoidance of ordinary demands, intolerance of uncertainty, using social strategies (like distracting others, negotiating, or procrastinating) to avoid demands, and excessive mood swings and impulsivity.
 Unlike other presentations of autism, PDAers also tend to be more sociable (at least on the surface).